Ignite-Laboratories/Enigmaneering/enigma1/E1S1 - Binary Subdivision.md

 Here, the logical form is a _byte_ - but that's not a hard requirement, just the universal standard.

-This is what we ultimately wil be exploiting to facilitate binary synthesis!
+This is what we ultimately will be exploiting to facilitate binary synthesis!
 Some values can be stored in _far less bits_ than they're logically stored at, and the quality of that is what this solution highlights.
 As you walk down an index and print out the binary values the bit length shrinks in an exponential decay.
 To highlight this, one can use a pattern to subdivide an index.